gsuberland/open-network-ms/README.md

 No other hardware or software has been designed yet.

-## Test Hardware

-The following hardware is being used for development.

-### UPS products

-- MGE Pulsar Evolution 3000 UPS

-### Network cards

-- Eaton Network-MS Card
-  - Thought to be technical level 06 or 07.
-  - Thought to be card revision FA.
-  - Part number: `710-00255-06P`
-  - Front silkscreen: `CARTE NMC1 34003816XD_1FA`
-  - Rear silkscreen: `CARTE NMC1 34003816XD_6FA`
-- MGE 66102 Card
-  - Too early a hardware revision for the Pulsar Evolution 3000, so mostly being used as a hardware reference.
-  - Technical level 03.
-  - Card revision CA.
-  - P/N ???? (need to dig the card out to check)
-  - Front silkscreen `CARTE NMC1 34003816XD_1CA`
-  - Rear silkscreen `CARTE NMC1 34003816XD_6CA`

-### Expanding coverage

-If you have an Eaton UPS and a Network-MS card, and would like to help out, please get in touch.
-Dumping the card IO while browsing through the web panel can provide a ton of insight into how various features work.

-If you wish to donate a Network-MS or Network-M2 card of any technical level, please let me know.
-Higher technical levels are preferred; a revision JA (technical level 17) Network-MS card would help a lot.
-I'd also be interested if you want to sell a card, as long as it's a significantly later technical level than I already have.

-If you happen to have an older UPS that's supported by a technical level 06 card (check section 1.2.1 of the [Network-MS user guide](docs/eaton-network-card-ms-user-guide-manual.pdf) for a full list), but are using a more modern Network-MS card - i.e. technical level 08 or higher - please consider swapping your card with mine to help out this project.
-I can offer some compensation if needed.

 ## Hardware Roadmap

 There are four primary phases to the project: